-When I initially considered the idea of starting my backyard flock, there was so much I didn’t know.
+When I initially considered the idea of raising chickens in my backyard, there was so much I didn’t know.
 Now, here it is a year and a half later, and I am finding that I am still learning about chickens each and every day.
 However, this is one topic that never entered my mind in relationship to chickens—that of diapers and chickens wearing them.

 I mean, think about it.
 Would you have thought, in your wildest of dreams, that you, or someone you know, would be putting diapers on, of all things, a chicken?
 I know that for myself, this idea would never have entered my mind before.